Skip to content

 2. Hub second: the client needs a destination.

-3. Client third: permissions are easier to read when the client already exists.
+3. Connection third: permissions are easier to read when the client already exists.

 4. Permissions fourth: access should match the client purpose.